How is Scrum Development Defined?

-- Having a self-organized and a cross-functioning team is the very basis of Scrum foundation.
+- Having a self-organized and cross-functioning team is the very basis of the Scrum foundation.
 The reason behind calling it self-organized is because it is a team that has no fixed assigned team leader at the front to allocate the task to every team member or thinks of how to solve problems, rather in a Scrum team, the whole of the team gets to take decisions on the outcome goals.

 - A scrum team is also called cross-functional because each team member has a stand to take right from the inception of an idea to its end execution and implementation.
 Now, in Agile development, all Scrum teams have two inevitable roles to discuss.
 One is the ScrumMaster, who works as a guide for the whole team, encouraging and training the team on using the Scrum methodology in order to get the highest level of productivity.
 The second role is that of a product owner who is the representative of the business and its’ customers.
 S/he directs the team to develop the right product making sure it is as per the guidelines.

 What is Involved in Scrum Development?

 - In a Scrum model, projects always progress through a set of sprints; keeping in touch with the Agile method, sprints are nothing but timeboxed to a maximum of a month’s duration and a minimum of two weeks, which is more frequent and common.

 - Scrum development calls all its advocates for a well-planned meeting during the commencement of the sprint, a step where each team member finds out the number of things which they can commit to, post which a sprint backlog creation is done.